+In fact, it encourages thinking and sparks new ideas.
+However, in some cases, when two individuals from the same organisation are singing from entirely different hymn sheets, messages can get tangled.
 The memo that “perpetuated gender stereotypes” opened an almighty can of worms.
 Worms that are crawling into the holes of sexism, science, and even human rights.
 One worm that has wiggled into the forefront is culture.
 Something Google clearly hasn’t got quite right.
 Company culture may seem menial for a startup or an SME, however if it is not right from the get go, it could detrimentally effect your business.
 Both now and in the long run.
 Indeed, company culture

 , happy employees really are productive employees.
 Although it might seem like common sense, company culture is easy to get wrong as lessons from Google and Uber have demonstrated so well.
 It might not seem like the most important thing to invest your time in when your company is just starting out and you are trying to juggle other things, but it does need to be prioritised as the lessons from Google have shown.
 If not, you may find yourself the talk of the town, and not for a good reason.
 Jonathan Richards is CEO at breatheHR

 Share this story